explosion/spaCy/docs/source/index.rst

 To do great NLP, you have to know a little about linguistics, a lot about machine learning, and almost everything about the latest research.
-The people who fit this description seldom join small companies, and almost never start them.
+The people who fit this description seldom join small companies.
 Most are broke --- they've just finished grad school.
 If they don't want to stay in academia, they join Google, IBM, etc.

 The net result is that outside of the tech giants, commercial NLP has changed